microsoft/yardl/README.md

 It is not complete and is **not ready for production use** at this time.
 We expect to introduce breaking changes until the project reaches V1.

-We currently support C++ codegen and work will begin on Python soon.
+We currently support C++ and Python codegen.
 Other planned features include:

 - Reading data with a different schema version
 - MATLAB support